Nictiz/HL7-mappings/generate/README.md

 ## Running the transformation

-The transformation is performed with the `generateTestScript.xsl` stylesheet, which may be found in the `xslt` folder.
-See the stylesheet documentation for the available parameters.
+The transformation is called by the ANT build in `ant/build.xml`.
+For more information on the location of the inputs and outputs, see [the readme in the TestScripts repository](https://github.com/Nictiz/Nictiz-STU3-testscripts/blob/master/Generate/README.md).

 ## Building